muesli4/tiny-hifi/README.md

 # Software

-A custom-build Archlinux is used as operating system.
+Archlinux is used as operating system.
 Some of the key components are:

 * **libavahi** for *zeroconf* auto-detection of streaming sources
 * **pulseaudio** for streaming audio over ethernet